nicholasverdugo/Obsidian/Lit Review/Notes on Papers.md

 - Myers 12
 - Burton 21

+## What should be in the Literature Review?
+- After completion, the review should have:
+	- Explained the major achievements in the field
+	- Reviewed the main areas of debate
+	- Identified outstanding research questions

 ### Banks 1996 - Accurate Measurement of Three-Dimensional Knee Replacement Kinematics Using Single-Plane Fluoroscopy
 - TKR kinematics measurement needs an alternative to skin markers, as those don't fully show the small movements occurring between bones.